Mae'r cynnwys hwn ar gael yn Saesneg yn unig.

 Find out what you'll need to bring, which channel to pass through in the customs hall and what to do if problems arise.

-Due to the coronavirus (COVID-19) pandemic, rules and regulations regarding immigration are constantly changing.
-For further information please visit the UK Council for International Student Affairs website.
+Rules and regulations regarding immigration are constantly changing.
+For further information, please visit the UK Council for International Student Affairs website.

 Immigration process at the airport